 In Proverbs, Solomon comments a borrower is a lender’s slave.

 Yeah, I realize in saying this, older Fundies are gonna erupt in fury.
-“It still applies!
-It’s God’s word!
+“It’s God’s word!

 But sometimes debt is unavoidable.
 If you have a government job, but the government shuts down and your paychecks stop coming—yet the president orders you to go to work anyway—you haven’t the time to get a second or third job to pay your bills.
 As much as you’ll try to avoid it, you’re gonna go into debt.
-And if you’re convinced debt is sin, you’re gonna feel like you’re forced into sinning… and no you weren’t.
+And if you’re convinced debt is sin, you’re gonna feel like you’re forced into sin, and no you weren’t.
 Sometimes life takes a downturn.
 Economies shrink, famines and recessions happen, jobs get lost, people get sick.
 We live in a fallen world, so life is suffering.
-But suffering isn’t sin, nor do we suffer because we sinned; our sinless Lord Jesus suffered too.
+But suffering isn’t sin, nor do we suffer because we sinned.
+Our sinless Lord Jesus suffered too.
 To everything there is a season,

 “Biblical principles” which aren’t of God.